taikedz/web-archives-manager/README.md

 # Show registered prefixes
 wam prefix

-# List all labels tracked in the system under the current prefix
+# List all projects tracked in the system under the current prefix
-wam label
+wam project

-# List the versions and channels of a specific label.
-Versions numerically sorted, descending.
+# List the versions and channels of a specific project.
+# Versions numerically sorted, ascending.
+# Channels alphabetically sorted and printed with their corresponding versions.
 #  Use  `-r` to reverse-sort
-wam list LABEL [-r] { channels | versions }
+wam list PROJECT [-r] { channels | versions }

-# List files for given VERSION of LABEL
+# List files for given VERSION of PROJECT
-wam ls LABEL VERSION
+wam ls PROJECT VERSION

 # List all versions not marked for retention, or referred to by a channel
-wam cleanup LABEL
+wam cleanup PROJECT
 ```

 ## Retrieve